Beauty x 3:

 This was also the story in which the penny finally dropped and I realized that in just about all of McKinley’s work the real central conflict and challenge is to find your proper work and to do it well.
 Whatever it may happen to be.
 And while this issue pervades all of McKinley’s work, it is never more prominent in the tale than in her two most recent retellings of this same story.

 I do have to admit that her first retelling, ‘BEAUTY’ doesn’t quite fit the mold of it all being about finding one’s proper work.
 That version is much closer to the traditional source material which is all about being restored to one’s proper “place”.
 Or rather — since this is after all a Cinderella variant — about losing one’s proper place — and making the best of what one is left with, until eventually one is offered a much better place altogether.
-Work is just what you do until your proper place finds you — and by the way demonstrates that you are worthy of it.
+Work is just what you do until your proper place finds you — and by the way you do it demonstrates that you are worthy of it.
 I suspect that McKinley was so very young when that tale was written that I think that once the enchantment was broken, she did not even stop to consider following the narrative any farther than to have Beauty’s family magically able to turn up for the wedding.

 But the centrality of the issue of one’s proper work in McKinley’s stories suddenly became obvious to me with ‘CHALICE’, and, looking back, it’s hard to think of any example which contradicts that reading.
 Although I am sure that there may be something, somewhere, that does.